Fall photoshoot tips

-Let’s be honest — we rejoice when we see the colours of the autumn leaves.
+As photographers, we rejoice when we see the colours of the autumn leaves.
 They make autumn the most photogenic of seasons, ablaze with colour!
-The weather is also favourable: not warm, not cold — just the perfect balance for a great photoshoot.
+The weather is also favourable: not warm, not cold — just the perfect balance for a great fall photoshoot.

-Whether you’re celebrating a special occasion, planning your high school senior pictures, or just looking for an excuse to update your fall family photos, autumn provides the perfect backdrop with rich scenery and perfect climate conditions. 👌
+Whether you’re celebrating a special occasion, planning your high school senior pictures, or just looking for an excuse to update your family portraits, autumn provides the perfect backdrop with rich scenery and perfect climate conditions. 👌

-But this picturesque setup doesn’t last for long; eventually, all leaves fall off the trees as nature prepares for winter hibernation.
-Since it’s a short window of opportunity, why not start thinking of fall photoshoot ideas now?
+But this picturesque setup doesn’t last for long.
+Eventually, all the leaves fall off the trees as nature prepares for winter hibernation.
+Since it’s a short window of opportunity, start thinking of fall photoshoot ideas now.

 Table of contents